— The Lineage

 It is documented that Mr. Richards was born in 1899 and lived most of his adult life in Illinois.
 He married in 1920 and had two children, including Mark’s father, Ellis, Jr. By 1925, he was working at Coyne Electrical School (now called Coyne College).
-Then as now, the school specializes in practical training.
+Then as now, the school specialized in practical training.
 He became a shop superintendent at the school and wrote the introduction to several editions of the Coyne Reference Set.
 He remained at the school until his death in May 1943, after he fell while pruning a tree.
 In the Hamilton Report, Mark states that the Philadelphia Experiment cost his grandfather his life.

 His administrative duties, as assistant to the school president, appear to have kept him busy during the time that he is now said to be working on secret projects or inventing antimatter drives.
 (See 1925 City Directory; U.S. Census, 1930, 1940; 1943 Death Record – Occupation listed as General Superintendent of an Electrical School]; Buckley v.
 Coyne Elect.
 School, referring to administrative role of Richards.)

 Richards wrote Diesel Engines and Diesel Electric Power, “a complete practical book of instruction on diesel engines, their construction, principles, operation, care and adjustment.”
 (Chicago, F.J.
 Drake & Co.,1939.)
 No other title is listed in the world catalog of libraries (Melvyl) although he contributed to Coyne instructional materials.
 His affiliations included associations related to electrical maintenance and refrigeration.

 Various claims are also made regarding Mark’s maternal grandfather, Bert Sparks Taylor: